-The annual Independence Day Parade through Kailua-Kona is set for 6pm.
+The 23rd annual Kailua-Kona Fourth of July Parade is set to begin at 6pm.
 We recommend finding a nice spot to watch the parade along Ali’i Drive.
-The fireworks show is set to begin at 8pm and will be visible from along beautiful Kailua Bay in Kailua-Kona town.
+Fireworks over Kona’s Kailua Bay is planned for 8pm start.

 Waikoloa Beach Resort July 4th Fireworks & Events

 The two shopping centers at Waikoloa Beach Resort are hosting several family-friendly celebrations.

 - Festivities at Kings’ Shops begins at 11:30am and carry on throughout the day.
 The 27th Annual Waikoloa Rubber Duckie Race, a fundraiser for the United Cerebral Palsy Association of Hawaii, starts at 3pm.
 See this link for the full schedule of free events and more information.

 - Queens’ MarketPlace hosts live entertainment at the Coronation Pavillon starting at noon.
 See this link for more information about these free events.